A NETWORK OF COMMUNITY COMPOSTING HUBS

 - DIY solutions

-When completing the application form below, please give us as much information as you can about your organisation /school and the specific costs you’re likely to encounter.
+When completing the application form below, please give us as much information as you can about your organisation and the specific costs you’re likely to encounter.
 We want to make sure we can support your composting hub with adequate funding or with other free resources if your application is successful.

 After receiving the funding, we will follow up two months later with a simple 5-question survey, to see how you are getting on and if there is anything else we can help you with.
 Collecting and recording your landfill diversion data, and completing this survey means we can help you with continuing support and will unlock further free resources or additional funding, for example if you would like to expand your hub in the future.
+We would love to be able to measure the impact the fund has in helping you to create more black soil to nourish the earth, with the hope of being able to offer further funds in the future and help reach Auckland Council’s goal of Zero Waste in 2040.

 - Funding is available for hubs in the Auckland region